railwayapp/docs/src/pages/deploy/deployments.md

 three dots at the end of the deployment tab and select Remove.
 This will remove the deployment and stop any further project usage.

-### What Happens if my Deployment Crashes?
+### Restart a Crashed Deployment

-Railway will initally restart your app on your behalf up to 3 times.
-Afterwards, a crash notification via Webhook and Email will be sent if you have configured the option.
-Deployment crash emails are configurable under the Account email preferences section under your Account.

-After the automatic restarts have completed- your deployment will also display a restart button on the most recent crashed deployment.
+When a Deployment is `Crashed`, it is no longer running because the underlying process exited with a non-zero exit code - if your deployment exits successfully (exit code 0), the status will remain `Success`.

+Railway automatically restarts crashed Deployments up to 3 times.
+After this limit is reached, your deployment status is changed to `Crashed` and notifying webhooks & emails are sent to the project's members.

+You can restart a `Crashed` Deployment by visiting your project and clicking on the "Restart" button that appears in-line on the Deployment:

 <NextImage
 src="https://res.cloudinary.com/railway/image/upload/v1643239507/crash-ui_b2yig1.png"